 - Computers, computer equipment, cameras or camera equipment

-- Copying, binding or presentations associated with a thesis or dissertation
+- Copying, binding, publication costs, or presentations associated with a thesis or dissertation

 The dissertation chair, faculty advisor or graduate chair listed on the application may submit their letter of support online at https://secure.rackham.umich.edu/Fellowships/support/.